farrell196/CodePipeline-S3-Game-/README.md

 ## TL;DR
 Code for a game is hosted in GitHub.
-We create an S3 bucket for static website hosting, then create a continuous deployment pipeline (using AWS Code Pipeline) to automatically deploy the code whenever changes are made.
+I create an S3 bucket for static website hosting, then create a continuous deployment pipeline (using AWS Code Pipeline) to automatically deploy the code whenever changes are made.

 ## The Game
 A simple memory matching game.
 The user clicks two cards (images of memes) to try to match them.
 If there's a match, the cards disappear from the board.
 If there's no match, the cards are flipped back to their blank side so the user can try again.